vuejs/vue-cli/docs/plugin-dev-ui.md

   path: '@vue/cli-ui-addon-webpack/dist'
 })
 ```

+This will use the nodejs `require.resolve` API to find the folder and serve the `index.js` file built from the client addon.

 Or specify an url when developping the plugin (ideally you want to do this in the `vue-cli-ui.js` file in your test vue project):